 When it comes to buying winter squashes, organic and local really are light years more delicious than conventional.
-However, even in a dessert recipe, I would still say that if the only squash you can get your hands on is a conventional one at the grocery store, buy it anyway.
+However, especially in a dessert recipe, I would say that if the only squash you can get your hands on is a conventional one from the grocery store, buy it anyway.

-I love the visual of deeply orange squash peeking through the dough (reminiscent of colorful M&Ms).
+I love the visual of deeply orange squash peeking through the dough (it reminds me of colorful M&M cookies!).
 On that note, this recipe could be a great way to introduce new flavors to your kids.
-If you're struggling to get them to try new herbs and vegetables, cookies seem like an excellent gateway, right?
+If you're struggling to get them to try new herbs and vegetables, cookies seem like an excellent vehicle.
 I mean, it's worth a try!

-A mixing bowl, fork, and knife, plus measuring spoons and cups and two baking sheets are all you need to make these gorgeous Roasted Honeynut and Rosemary Cookies.
+A mixing bowl, fork, knife, measuring spoons and cups, and two baking sheets are all you need to make these gorgeous Rosemary Cookies.
 Give 'em a try, and be sure to tag a photo with @myquietkitchen on instagram.
 Let's see those mad baking skills!